Necessary and sufficient conditions for the strong local minimality of $C^1$ extremals on a class of non-smooth domains: Sufficient conditions

 \item[$(V)$] $u_0$ satisfies [UC]. \end{itemize} Then, $u_0$ is a strong local minimiser of $I$ in $\Acal$. \end{theorem}

-\begin{remark} Theorem \ref{thm:sufficiency} and the proof that we present here remain valid if we allow conical singularities on the free boundary of the domain.
-The analogous quasiconvexity at the boundary condition can be defined and shown to be necessary following the same strategy as in Theorem \ref{thm:sufficiency}.
-There is no finite set of normals defining the domain of integration for quasiconvexity in this case.
-However, if $x_0$ is the vertex of a cone $C$, we integrate over $C\cap B(x_0,1)$ and we consider variations that are equal to $0$ on $\partial B(x_0,1)\cap C$ to obtain the corresponding necessary quasiconvexity condition.
-Furthermore, these arguments can be extended to consider domains that are locally diffeomorphic to finite unions of cones and polytopes. \end{remark} The proof of the Sufficiency Theorem is based on Theorem \ref{zhanglemma} below.
-In its original form due to Zhang \cite{zhang92QCremarks}, the result asserts that, under the quasiconvexity assumptions, any $C^1$ solution of the Euler--Lagrange equations is a spatially-local minimiser.
-In the presence of lower order terms in $F$, we use a variant appropriate for our purposes.
+The proof of the Sufficiency Theorem is based on the G{\aa}rding inequality given by Theorem \ref{zhanglemma} below.
+In its original form due to Zhang \cite{zhang92QCremarks}, the result asserts that, under the quasiconvexity assumptions, any ${\rm C}^1$ solution of the Euler--Lagrange equations is a spatially-local minimiser.
+In the presence of lower order terms in $F$, we obtain a variant - equivalent to a G{\aa}rding inequality - appropriate for our purposes.